'Top Gear' host Jeremy Clarkson suspended by BBC after 'fracas' with producer

 Clarkson was called before BBC bosses last year after a British newspaper reported he had been heard using the word "nigger" as he recited an old version of the rhyme "Eeny, Meeny, Miny, Moe" to choose between cars in filming two years earlier.

-The 54-year old presenter later apologized for any offence caused by the reports about the use of the word.
+The 54-year old presenter later apologised for any offence caused by the reports about the use of the word.

 He wrote in his Sun newspaper column in May that he had been told by the BBC that if he made "one more offensive remark, anywhere at any time, I will be sacked".